Bennett-Lynch/Asteroids/README.md

 ## Play the Game!
-To try out the game, simply download the "Release" folder and open Asteroids.exe.
-(The executable requires freeglut.dll to be in the same directory.)
+To try out the game, simply download the "Release" folder and open Asteroids.exe (this executable requires freeglut.dll to be in the same directory).

 ## Made With
 - Language used: C++